rusbomber/VictoriaLogs/docs/victorialogs/data-ingestion/README.md

 - [`vl_streams_created_total`](https://docs.victoriametrics.com/victorialogs/metrics/#vl_streams_created_total) - the number of created [log streams](https://docs.victoriametrics.com/victorialogs/keyconcepts/#stream-fields)
   since the last VictoriaLogs restart.
 If this metric grows rapidly during extended periods of time, then this may lead to [high cardinality issues](https://docs.victoriametrics.com/victorialogs/keyconcepts/#high-cardinality).
-  The newly created log streams can be inspected in logs by passing `-logNewStreams` command-line flag to VictoriaLogs.
+  The newly created log streams can be inspected in logs - see [these docs](https://docs.victoriametrics.com/victorialogs/#logging-new-streams).

 ## Log collectors and data ingestion formats